kakwa/puppet-auto_update/README.md

 This parameter is used for randomizing the update time.

-If you have several OSes it will prevent all the OSes from updating at the same time by just sleeping a random number of seconds between `0` and `$update_window`.
+If you have several OSes, it will prevent all the OSes from updating at the same time by just sleeping a random number of seconds between `0` and `$update_window`.